Chicago — See the Most Extraordinary Art & Architecture in the USA

 The collection of French art assembled by the Art Institute is comparable to New York’s Metropolitan Museum of Art, and in our opinion surpasses the excellent displays of Impressionism you will find at the Museum of Fine Arts, Boston, the National Gallery of Art in Washington, D.C., and in Philadelphia where the Barnes Foundation owns the most complete — and, in terms of quality, the most uneven — Impressionist collection featuring 181 paintings by Renoir alone.

-The Impressionists often found inspiration in pastoral and suburban locations.
-The current special exhibition at the Art Institute of Chicago explores the “next generation of ambitious artists” — specifically, Vincent van Gogh and four other Post-Impressionists who traveled outside of Paris to villages along the Seine on the northwestern fringes of the French capital in order to spark their creativity.
+The Impressionists often found inspiration in pastoral and suburban locales.
+This past special exhibition at the Art Institute of Chicago explored the “next generation of ambitious artists” — specifically, Vincent van Gogh and four other Post-Impressionists who traveled outside of Paris to villages along the Seine on the northwestern fringes of the French capital in order to spark their creativity.
+Containing works from international museums and private collections, this fine show closed on September 4, 2023.

 Landscape painting changed substantially during the 1880s, in large part due to the rapid industrialization around major art centers, notably Paris and London.
 Even though industrial development was adjudged to be unattractive by many, avant-garde artists such as Seurat and Signac flocked to the areas along the Seine River northwest of Paris because they found the changing physical landscape an appealing source for their inventive imaginations.
 The communes on the banks of the river such as Asnières and Clichy, once popular destinations for recreation, were now home to gas, coal and other manufacturing facilities.
 The brilliant colors along the Seine — combined with the bridges, factories and restaurants in the nearby villages — enticed this new generation of painters.
 At the same time, the lure of Impressionism has reached its heights and limits during the period between 1882 to 1890, and younger artists were seeking out fresh areas for experimentation.
 This thirst for innovation was evidenced in 1886 by Signac’s dramatic turn away from the Impressionist style (pictured above).
 By 1889, when Emile Bernard turned 21 years of age, Bernard had already abandoned Pointillism, Divisionism and the Cloisonnism he mastered two years earlier for a more hybrid style.
 Vincent van Gogh followed and absorbed the developments embraced by the avant-garde to break new ground as the father of Expressionism.

-The Van Gogh Exhibit Closes in Chicago on September 4, 2023
+A Van Gogh Exhibit Closed in Chicago on September 4, 2023

 The Art Institute of Chicago is closed on Tuesdays and Wednesdays.
 The general public may visit the museum from 11:00 in the morning until 5:00 in the afternoon from Friday through Monday.
 The Art Institute is open on Thursdays from 11:00 until 8:00 in the evening.